SDFIdk/WEBPROJ/README.md

 ### Installation

-For ease of installation it is recommended to setup an envrionment using conda
+For ease of installation it is recommended to setup an environment using conda

 ```